renzibei/hexo-cdn-jsdelivr/readme.md

   # git_repo_url is the url of your new assets repository on github, it should be like git@github.com:<username>/<repo>.git
   git_repo_url: <git repository url>

+  # you can use github token to push your assets repository.
+If you don't want to use a token, you can use a empty string '' or comment out this line.
+We do not recommand that you directly write your token in the _config.yml.
+We suggest that you read the token from the environment variable by setting token with a prefix '$'. e.g. '$GITHUB_TOKEN'.
+When you want to use token, you must use http(s) link of your repo.
+More information about github token can be found in https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line.
+  token: <your github auth token, optional>

   # The path of an asset directory in asset_dirs should be the relative path to your hexo project directory, e.g. assets or source/assets or themes/<theme name>/assets.
 If you only want to use the cdn for the images in your posts, you can leave asset_dirs as empty
   asset_dirs: